Temple City High School: History

 The Temple City Unified School District was established on July 1, 1954, and incorporated Oak Avenue Intermediate School, a junior high school formerly part of the Pasadena Unified School District.
 Before 1956, Temple City public school students would attend Pasadena High School after Oak Avenue, but in 1956 the first 12th grade class in the district graduated at Oak Avenue.
 The first graduation from Temple City High was a year later, when the Associated Student Body established the green and gold school colors and the Ram as the school mascot.
 Temple City High School holds its annual graduation ceremonies at the school's Hitchcock-North Stadium in the evening and the Grad Night celebration takes place after the ceremonies on campus instead of holding it at a Southern California theme park.

 Awards and recognition

 Temple City High School has received several awards for its academic programs.
 Rampage, the school newspaper, was presented with the second place award for High School Newspaper Excellence in Division A by the Los Angeles Times at the Student Journalism Awards on May 26, 2005.

 Temple City High has a vast number of science competition teams.
-Their Science Olympiad team has place many times throughout its history, notably placing 3rd for 2024 and 2023 and 2nd for 2022 and 2020 for regionals.
+Their Science Olympiad team has place many times throughout its history, notably placing 1st in 2026, 3rd in 2024 and 2023, and 2nd in 2022 and 2020 for regionals.
 Their Physics Bowl team in 2023 placed 1st nationally in all divisions and third internationally in all divisions.